asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ###Other Things to Consider

-There are several other things to consider documenting in your coding conventions document if you feel that they are necessary.
+There are several other things to consider documenting in your coding conventions if you feel that they are necessary.

 ####Third-Party Libraries and Frameworks